 Since coverage will typically be required, it's unlikely that you will go your entire career without working some weekends and holidays.

 In addition to interacting with customers and handling medications, pharmacy technicians have other administrative tasks to complete.

 - Taking stock of inventory

 - Updating the pharmacist if there are shortages

 - Understanding insurance billing procedures

 Pharmacy technicians also have to continue learning about new medications as they develop and enter the marketplace.
-Pharmacy technicians are usually briefed by the pharmacist about these changes at the start of their shift.

 You may also have to stock and update the pharmacy's database when new shipments arrive.

 Your other duties as a pharmacy technician could include:

 - Answering the phones and speaking with doctors and patients